texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Long Does It Take to Get a Search Warrant?

 According to Chapter 18 of the Texas Code of Criminal Procedure, "only a judge of a municipal court of record or a county court who is an attorney licensed by the State of Texas, a statutory county court judge, a district court judge, a judge of the Court of Criminal Appeals, including the presiding judge, a justice of the Supreme Court of Texas, including the chief justice, or a magistrate with jurisdiction over criminal cases serving a district court may issue warrants under Article 18.02. (a) (10)".
-There is no definite or statutory imposed time frame for obtaining a search warrant.
-A warrant may be issued immediately, in a few days or weeks.
+There is no definite or statutorily imposed time frame for obtaining a search warrant.
+A warrant may be issued immediately, in a few days, or a few weeks.
 It depends on how long the state law enforcement personnel can type and file their affidavit establishing probable cause.

 What is an Arrest Warrant in Texas?